 - Seating arrangements – if you are not specially requesting the bassinet seat, confirm they have not moved your seat allocations; check how full the flight is to see if a spare seat strategy will work (see Planning flights for my suggested seating ideas).

-- Ensure all special meals are appropriately selected (yes kids meals need pre-ordering).
+- Ensure all special meals are appropriately selected (yes, kids’ meals need pre-ordering).

 - Confirm your luggage allowances, including baby equipment.

-- Add any passport details and frequent flyer numbers – much easier to do in advance than retrospect.
+- Add any passport details and frequent flyer numbers – much easier to do in advance than in retrospect.

 Preparing for the airport & travel days

-- Plan your car seat arrangements; if you will need your car seats for the flight or destination, not a problem to travel with them to the airport as well, but if they are only needed for home to the departure airport, make inquiries as to transport services that can provide infant and toddler car seats for you, or will store your seat until your return.
+- Plan your car seat arrangements; if you need your car seats for the flight or destination, not a problem to travel with them to the airport as well, but if they are only needed for home to the departure airport, make inquiries as to transport services that can provide infant and toddler car seats for you, or will store your seat until your return.

 - Check what facilities are at the airport prior to departure.
 A lot of international hub airports now have great facilities for children to run around or be entertained before their flight.
 The children’s entertainment may however not be in your flight terminal or anywhere near your gate, factor this into timings.